What foods have protein?

 - After you train (post-workout)

 Results for muscle-mass gains are even better when carbohydrates are eaten along with the protein.
-This will be covered in another article.

 Is protein bad for my kidneys?